Sun Prairie 88 Exceptional

 What's it like Living in Sun Prairie?

-Located in the state of Wisconsin, Sun Prairie is a mid-sized city with a population of 33,954 inhabitants.
+Sun Prairie is a mid-sized city located in the state of Wisconsin.
+The city has a population of 35,107 residents.
 According to the most recent Census, 81% of Sun Prairie residents are White, 8% Black and 5% Asian.

 Best Places to Live in and Around Sun Prairie